Roat | Trinidadian Diwali Sweet

 PARSAD BAG DISTRIBUTED AT POOJAS AND HINDU RELIGIOUS CEREMONIES IN TRINIDAD

-In the parsad bag, Roat shares space with a variety of other treats.
-From the crunchy kurma to the sweetness of ladoo and barfi, to the comforting warmth of lapsi and sohari.
+In the parsad bag, Roat shares space with a variety of other sweet treats.
+From mohan bhog (also referred to as parsad), and crunchy kurma to the sweetness of ladoo and milk or coconut barfi, to the comforting warmth of lapsi and sohari.
 It’s a mix that hits various flavor notes and levels of sweetness.
-The ensemble may also include apple, grape grated coconut, ground rice, and occasionally a prune, creating a balanced medley of goodies and treats.
+The ensemble may also include a crunchy slice of apple, a grape, grated coconut, ground rice, and occasionally a prune, creating a balanced medley of goodies and treats.

 FRYING ROAT IN TRINIDAD